adrocx/Flow-beginner-module4/README.md

 # Flow-beginner-module4

 ## Description

-someproject.cdc has the cadence code for the candence smart contract, with 3 areas.
+"someproject.cdc" has the cadence code for the candence smart contract, with 3 areas.

-script.cdc has the code for the cadence script with area 4.
+"script.cdc" has the code for the cadence script with area 4.

 ## Authors